To put it simply, standards document the state of the art and contain generally accepted specifications for products, procedures and services.

 Which standards are available?

-In Austria , more than 20,000 ÖNORMs are in force (as per June 2007).
-More than 80 percent of them originated at the European or international level.
-This means that they are identical in all EU and EFTA countries so that many technical barriers to trade have been eliminated within the European Economic Area (EEA).
+In Austria, more than 23,000 ÖNORMs are in force (2016).
+More than 90% of them originated at the European or international level (EN or ISO).
+This means that they are identical in all EU and EFTA countries including Macdonia and Turkey.
+Many of these standards are in force worldwide and therefore eliminate many technical trade barriers.

 Standards exist in almost all economic sectors, from A as in acoustics to Z as in zippers.
-An overview of all subject fields covered and the related standards in force is available on the Website of the Austrian Standards Institute.
-Link to the ON committees and their standards
+An overview of all subject fields covered and the related standards in force is available on the Austrian Standards website.
+Link to the standardisation committees by subject field.

 Where to get standards

-You can search for standards free of charge in the online Web shop of the Austrian Standards Institute around the clock: www.on-norm.at/shop .
+Norms, standards and other regulations from Austria and around the world can be obtained directly from Austrian Standards.
+You can search for the relevant standards online in the Austrian Standards Webshop for free and can order around the clock.
 You only have to enter a search term, a document number, the title of a document in full or in part in the search field.
+In the navigation menu at the left hand side you can refine the search results by validity, date of publication, topic, publisher and ICS number.

 Around 200,000 documents are available and can be purchased.
 These documents include

-- all European Standards (EN) in German and English
+- all ÖNORMs including all European Standards (EN) in German and English

 - all International Standards (ISO, IEC), as well as

-- a great number of foreign standards (e.g. German DIN standards – also in German and English).
+- a great number of foreign standards (e.g. DIN standards – also in German and English), SNV (Switzerland), BSI (United Kingdom) etc.

 Sales & Service